Floorp-Projects/Floorp/intl/docs/locale.rst

 Since the UI direction is so tightly coupled with the locale selection, the main method of testing the directionality of the Gecko app lives in LocaleService.

-:js:`LocaleService::IsAppLocaleRTL` returns a boolean indicating the current direction of the app UI.
+:js:`LocaleService::IsAppLocaleRTL` returns a boolean indicating if the current direction of the app UI is right-to-left.

 Default and Last Fallback Locales
 =================================